 Helmet cameras record without the need to physically hold them in your hand.
 Hit record on your connected phone or on the button on the side and they will begin to capture EVERYTHING in the direction of your gaze.

-Built-in software and post-footage stabilization through the camera’s app mean you can produce the quality of the footage that required an entire camera crew just a few years ago.
+Built-in software and post-footage stabilization through the camera's app mean you can produce the quality footage that required an entire camera crew just a few years ago.

-Helmet cameras are the fun and way to capture memories, view your skiing from a third person, and remember your skiing adventures for a lifetime.
+Helmet cameras are a fun way to capture memories, view your skiing from a third person, and remember your skiing adventures for a lifetime.